lizard-demon/bhopblox/README.md

 - **JavaScript Enabled**: Required for engine loading and Reddit integration
 - **Audio Support**: Web Audio API support for generative music system

-### Pro Tips for Platform Use
+### Pro Tips for Speedrun Success
-- **Explore the Leaderboard**: Current community record is 42.5 seconds by lizrd_demon - see the competitive infrastructure
+- **Study the Leaderboard**: Current world record is 42.5 seconds by lizrd_demon - analyze the competition to improve your times
-- **Experience the Engine**: Launch the WebAssembly 3D engine to see the voxel world data loaded into memory
+- **Master the 3D World**: Explore "Voxel World Adventure" thoroughly to find the optimal speedrun path through the voxel environment
-- **Create Custom Worlds**: Use the remix feature to create your own versions with custom titles and descriptions
+- **Create Strategic Remixes**: Use the remix feature to create practice versions with custom titles and descriptions
-- **Share Your Creations**: Remixed worlds automatically create new Reddit posts for community discovery
+- **Share Your Records**: Remixed worlds automatically create new Reddit posts for community discovery and competition
-- **Explore the Audio**: Enjoy the generative windchime music system that creates unique soundscapes
+- **Immerse with Audio**: The generative windchime music system enhances focus and creates an atmospheric speedrun experience
-- **Use Desktop for Best Performance**: While mobile-compatible, desktop provides optimal experience for the 3D engine
+- **Optimize Your Setup**: Desktop provides optimal 3D performance, though mobile is fully supported for on-the-go gaming
-- **Quick Navigation**: Use ESC key to quickly return to the main interface from the engine view
+- **Quick Navigation**: Use ESC key to quickly return to the main menu from the 3D world view
-- **Engine Debugging**: Press 'R' key while in engine mode to force reload the WebAssembly engine if needed
+- **Engine Troubleshooting**: Press 'R' key while in the 3D world to force reload the WebAssembly engine if needed
-- **Community Engagement**: The leaderboard system is ready for future gameplay implementations
+- **Community Competition**: Challenge other Reddit users and climb the global speedrun leaderboards
-- **Technical Foundation**: The platform provides complete WebAssembly infrastructure ready for voxel world experiences
+- **Perfect Your Runs**: The precision timing system tracks your improvement over multiple attempts

 ## Technical Architecture